rui-qian/READ/README.md

 ## News
 - [x] [2025.1.21] The current code is somewhat messy, but we are confident that the results from the paper can be reproduced if all parameters are correctly set.
 If time permits, we will refactor the current code. stay tuned!
-- [x] [2025.1.21] <font color="red">**We released [READ-LLaVA-v1.5-13B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-13B-for-ReasonSeg-testset) for ReasonSeg dataset!**</font> Also, since our base code is mainly adapted from SESAME.
+- [x] [2025.1.21] 🔴 **We released [READ-LLaVA-v1.5-13B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-13B-for-ReasonSeg-testset) for ReasonSeg dataset!** 🔴Also, since our base code is mainly adapted from SESAME.
 If you're working within the SESAME environment, you should be able to run it smoothly by simply downloading
 [READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13b.zip) there.
 - [x] [2025.1.4] Inference code and the [READ-LLaVA-v1.5-7B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-valset) model are released.
 Welcome to check them out!
 - [x] [2024.12.24] [Paper](https://arxiv.org/abs/2412.17741) is released and GitHub repo is created.